 The Company grants stock-based awards under its 2017 Stock Option and Incentive Plan (the 2017 Plan) and is authorized to issue common stock under its 2017 Employee Stock Purchase Plan (ESPP).
+In February 2023, the Company granted performance-based restricted stock unit awards under the 2017 Plan.
+No performance-based restricted stock units vested and no performance-based restricted stock units were forfeited during the three months ended March 31, 2023.
 The Company also has outstanding stock options under its 2015 Equity Incentive Plan but is no longer granting awards under this plan.
-As of March 31, 2022, 1,168,739 shares of common stock were available for issuance under the 2017 Plan.
-As of March 31, 2022, 2,081,188 shares of common stock were available for issuance to participating employees under the ESPP.
+As of March 31, 2023, 1,721,074 shares of common stock were available for issuance under the 2017 Plan.
+As of March 31, 2023, 2,081,188 shares of common stock were available for issuance to participating employees under the ESPP.